 With their new account structure in place, Nelly immediately began to see positive results, as Search Ads 360's automated features and tight integration with AdWords saw the amount of time spent on paid search maintenance and administration decrease by 50% in the third quarter of 2016, compared to the same period in the previous year.
 In addition to efficiency gains, Nelly’s campaign performance also improved, with click-through rate increasing by 58% and cost-of-sales reducing by 50% year on year.

 “This is a new way of working with search marketing for us,” says Linus, “and it has enabled us to move our paid search entirely in-house.
-Next, we’re looking forward to using more business data to improve our bidding strategies, and to exploring channels like Google Shopping, which will become increasingly influential on customer shopping behaviour."
+Next, we’re looking forward to using more business data to improve our bidding strategies, and to exploring channels like Shopping Ads, which will become increasingly influential on customer shopping behaviour."